knpuniversity/javascript/knpu/ep3-webpack/first-webpack.md

 ```

 After this, we have absolutely *nothing* in our app: `package.json` is empty and
-so is `node_modules.`.
+so is `node_modules/`.
 We're starting from scratch.

 Now, add webpack: